James Forten: Early life and education

 James Forten was born free on September 2, 1766, in Philadelphia, Pennsylvania, one of two children of Thomas and Margaret Forten; a Philadelphia sailmaker, Thomas Forten was the grandson of a slave who had "freed himself."

 However, Thomas Forten died young (possibly because of falling from a high place), and his son James started to work at the age of seven to help his mother and sister.
 At first he was a chimney sweep, later becoming a grocery-store clerk.
-He also attended the African School, run by Quaker abolitionist Anthony Benezet, who founded it to educate black children free of charge.
+He also attended the Black School, run by Quaker abolitionist Anthony Benezet, who founded it to educate black children free of charge.
 His mother insisted that he continue in school, but by the age of nine, Forten had left school to work full-time.
 His early years of work became a measure for progress in his life and career.

 At the age of 14, during the Revolutionary War, Forten served on the privateer Royal Louis, commanded by Captain Stephen Decatur Sr. The Royal Louis was captured by a Royal Navy warship.
 Captain John Beazley, who had captured the privateer, was impressed with Forten.
 Forten recalled that Beazley offered Forten the opportunity to be educated in Great Britain with his son, Henry, but Forten replied, "I have been taken prisoner for the liberties of my country, and never will prove a traitor to her interest."
 Beazley instead saw to it that he was treated as a prisoner of war along with the rest of the crew of the Royal Louis.